anpatton/basic-nba-tutorials/shot-quality/how_to_make_shot_quality_model.md

 ```

 This time our RMSE for twos is a slightly smaller 0.203 and 0.364 for
-threes and a teeny tiny increase in R2.
-Better on twos now which makes
+threes.
+Better on twos now which makes sense given that a average rim
-sense given that a average rim look is far more likely to go in in than
+look is far more likely to go in in than an average 19’ jumper, almost
-an average 19’ jumper, almost regardless of context.
+regardless of context.

 However, you might be thinking “Aren’t we modeling if a shot goes in or
 not, an inherently binary (yes/no) task?
 Can’t we use a classifier?”.